-- a.
-A concise description of the infrastructure to be developed, enhanced, or sustained.
-This includes a description of major equipment needs for the project as well as other significant costs.
-Projects that involve enhancements to, or sustainment of, existing infrastructures should include information about the existing resources. - b.
-The CISE Research Focus.
+A. A concise description of the infrastructure to be developed, enhanced, or sustained.
+This includes a description of

+- major equipment needs for the project as well as other significant costs.
+Projects that involve enhancements to, or sustainment of, existing infrastructures should include information about the existing resources. - B. The CISE Research Focus.
 This section describes the research focus that is enabled by the infrastructure, the importance of the research problems to advancing CISE research frontiers, and the expertise of the research team relative to the focused research thrust.
 The description should identify the project team and detail each member's contributions to the project as well as specific expertise relative to the proposed focused research agenda.
-Note that Big Data and computational science across a variety of disciplines need more specific research focus descriptions including the specific data that are involved and available and the specific research goals that advance computational science, respectively, as opposed to simply employing Big Data and computational science techniques in a broad range of applications. - c.
-Sample research project.
-A short (2-3 sentences) summary of one potential research project should be included. d.
-The nature of the community involvement (required for CI-P, CI-New, CI-EN, or CI-SUSTAIN projects).
-This - d.
-The nature of the community involvement (required for CI-P, CI-New, CI-EN, or CI-SUSTAIN projects).
+Note that Big Data and computational science across a variety of disciplines need more specific research focus descriptions including the specific data that are involved and available and the specific research goals that advance computational science, respectively, as opposed to simply employing Big Data and computational science techniques in a broad range of applications. - C. Sample research project.
+A short (2-3 sentences) summary of one potential research project should be included. - D. The nature of the community involvement (required for CI-P, CI-New, CI-EN, or CI-SUSTAIN projects).
 This section demonstrates the community involvement in the creation, enhancement, evaluation, and use of the resource.
 Describe the research community involved in the project.
 CI-New projects should show the community involvement and demand for the project as well as indicate the community commitment to establishing and using the infrastructure.
-CI-EN and CI-SUSTAIN projects should describe community usage of the infrastructure as well as community involvement in enhancement and sustainment efforts. - e.
-The relevance to CISE.
-This section should include: - A list of specific CISE researchers who are involved in the leadership of the project and in the development of the infrastructure (including any enhancement or sustainment plan, as appropriate); - A list of the CISE researchers communities that will benefit from the infrastructure; and - A list of any prior CISE funding the infrastructure has received (enhancement projects should also include - the approximate date when the infrastructure involved was established).
-3. Biographical Sketch (2-page limit).
+CI-EN and CI-SUSTAIN projects should describe community usage of the infrastructure as well as community involvement in enhancement and sustainment efforts. - E. The relevance to CISE.
+This section should include: - A list of specific CISE researchers who are involved in the leadership of the project and in the development, enhancement, or sustainment of the infrastructure; - · A list of the CISE researchers communities that will benefit from the infrastructure; and - A list of any prior CISE funding the infrastructure has received.
+Enhancement projects should also include the approximate date when the infrastructure involved was established.

+Biographical Sketch (2-page limit).
 A biographical sketch is required for the PI on the proposal or on the lead proposal for collaborative projects.
+The biographical sketch for the PI on the lead proposal is the only biographical sketch that should be included in the preliminary proposal.